jkubis96/GEDSpy/README.md

         Args:
-            force (bool) - if True user force update of GEDS data independent of the GEDSpy version
+            force (bool) - if True user force update of GEDS data independent of the GEDSpy version URL (str) - provide URL of the database you wish to use.
+Default: URL for the newest db version

         Returns:
             Updated by the author the newest version of GEDS data base.